nikhilpatwardhan/Kubernetes_Cluster_24_04/master_step_0.README.md

 Once the VM has started, use a VNC viewer (Screen Sharing app on iMac) to login to the machine at vnc://10.12.1.10:5901

-(From the VNC window)
+From the VNC window:
 - Begin the Ubuntu installation process
   - Choose the minimized option
   - Choose the OpenSSH option at the end and import your public ssh key from github.com
 - Complete the OS installation and reboot
+- After reboot:
-- After reboot, first stop the running instance from Truenas
+  - first stop the running instance from Truenas
   - Delete the Ubuntu Server 24.04 LTS volume
   - Unselect Autostart
   - Start the instance and take note of which IP address it has started up at (either by logging in from VNC and running ```ip a``` or from your router)
 - SSH into the machine using that IP address

+On logging in to the machine, verify a few things:

-- Verify that swap space is off
+1. Verify that swap space is off
 ```
 nikhil@k8smaster:~$ free -m
                total        used        free      shared  buff/cache   available